patrikkarlsson72/software-scope/README.md

 A modern Windows software management tool built with Tauri, React, and Rust.
 Provides detailed insights into installed programs and their registry information.

-**Current Version: 1.1.5** - Latest update includes fixes for VF Managed applications display issues.
+**Current Version: 1.2.0** - Latest update includes About section with dynamic version display and enhanced user experience.

 ## Features